 This is because a few thousand years ago if someone refused to trust their creeper/predator radars then they got eaten.
-Or they got beaten up by a fellow caveman or whatever other number of terrible things happened back then.
+Or even beaten up by a fellow caveman or whatever other number of terrible things happened back then.

 Being able to get into the friend category is the first step of being charming.
-Because nobody wants to be friends with someone they think will hurt them.
+Because nobody wants to be friends with someone they think will hurt them (at least at first).